 Hobo Gulch was like the inside of a cave that night.
 They rested and drank their wine.
 In the morning, the cold, the rain, the intimidating first rapid, and, for TLRC, the prospect of 14 miles of that in a glass C-1 deterred them.
 They took a rest day.
 A month later, Heathcote and Gunter Hemmersbach returned and did the run.
 When TLRC did it the next year, in an unbreakable Hollowform (finally having seen the light on the issue of C-1’s), he knew he had made the correct decision.
 It would have been a disaster.

 Finally, on April Fools day, they stumbled their way down the main Trinity from North Fork to Big Bar on a freezing cold day.
 They were exhausted, worn out.
 TLRC could hardly hold onto his paddle with his swollen, bloody fingers and both of them came close to swimming several times.
 The trip was over.
+On the way home, they laid eyes for the first time on the New River Gorge and knew their lives had changed.
 The true Spring beckoned.